An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

-It therefore holds almost surely for all strategies that all base-induced valuations have a pairwise distinct image by the objective function associated to the strategy.
-This immediately implies that the game is improving. \end{proof}

-Thus, we can almost surely obtain sharpness by adding small noise to the weights, and almost surely make games improving by considering the offsets of the individual edges with a randomly chosen positive weight.
+Thus, we can almost surely obtain sharpness by adding small noise to the weights, and the resulting sharp games are also improving by Theorem \ref{thm:sharpImprove}.
 This guarantees cheap progress for the case where there are no local improvements.